 Robert Bambrough has been the backbone of Habatat Galleries for over 18 years and specializes in the exhibition planning, art handling, shipping and much more.
 Rob is an expert in art lighting, art placement and has packed/shipped artwork from almost every well known glass artist on the planet.
 To add to his resume Rob has traveled across America setting up exhibitions at art fairs, museums as well as art spaces.
 The presentations he constructs are often considered "The Best in show".

 Samantha studied at Wayne State University for painting and her love for the arts started from a very young age.
-Samantha has recently been brought on the team and is quickly finding her place among the Habatat family!
+Samantha has been apart of the Habatat family for 5 years and is the friendly face when you walk into the gallery!

 David Walstad has been working with Habatat Galleries for three years and specializes in handling, packing and installing glass sculpture.
 David travels often and is an essential part of the setup and take down team for the many art fairs, museums and art spaces that Habatat Galleries exhibits.